Roland Blues Cube Artist 1x12" 80-Watt Combo Guitar Amp

 - Weight: 35.31 lbs.

-If you're looking for a solid state amp with tube like vibe and streamlined controls, then do check out the Roland Blues Cube Artist.
+If you're looking for a solid state amp that behaves and sounds much like old tube amps - without the complication of tube maintenance and consistency - then do check out the Roland Blues Cube Artist.